 Eurobodalla Shire is home to many threatened species and endangered ecological communities.

-In NSW, a threatened species is a plant or animal species that is listed under the NSW Threatened Species Conservation Act 1995, or the NSW Fisheries Management Act 1994.
+In NSW, a threatened species is a plant or animal species that is listed under the Biodiversity Conservation Act 2016 or the NSW Fisheries Management Act 1994.
 Some species may also be listed nationally by the Australian Government under the Environment Protection and Biodiversity Conservation Act 1999 (the EPBC Act).
-Listed threatened species are divided into a number of categories, depending on the extent to which they are threatened.

-- Find out about NSW listed threatened species that are likely to be found in Eurobodalla on the NSW Department of Environment and Conservation's Threatened Species website.
+- Find out about NSW listed threatened species that are likely to be found in Eurobodalla on the NSW Government Office of Environment & Heritage website.

-- Find out about local species listed nationally under the EPBC Act use the Australian Government's EPBC Act Protected Matters Search Tool.
+- Find out about local species listed nationally under the EPBC Act by using the Australian Government Department of Agriculture, Water and the Environment's Protected Matters Search Tool.

 - Recognition and Management of Endangered Ecological Communities in the South East Corner of NSW Report (1.4MB)

 You can access maps for relevant areas that may contain EECs on our GIS mapping tool.
 This tool has been designed to display various mapping layers, including the layer for potential EECs.
 To turn on the 'potential EECs' layer on the tool, expand the 'environmental features' layer on the left side of the screen, then tick the 'potential EEC' layer:

 Below you will find various fact sheets that contain information about the endangered ecological communities of the south east corner of NSW, including the location of each species and the threats being faced: